hXR16F/TriangleYAY/README.md

 </p>

 # About - process of creating **TriangleYAY**
 I've never programmed in Lua.
-This is my first project and this is how I made it:
+This is my first project that I created in under 24H and this is how I made it:
 1. Learning basics of Lua and how it works in few minutes.
 2. Learning how LÖVE. works - printing some random text on screen (examples from LÖVE homepage).
 It's similar to python so I've spent about 10-30 minutes.
 3. Learning commands of LÖVE.
 This part was most time-drainful - few hours.
 I picked some commands that I will use.